Clean, Shaven: Critical response

 the movie is, more than anything else, an uncompromising experiment in creating, for the viewer, an idea of what schizophrenia is like.
 The writer and director, Lodge H. Kerrigan, has made a leap of imagination that is both courageous and empathetic: He doesn't see Peter from the outside, as a danger or a threat, but from the inside, as a suffering man who still retains those instincts that make us human, including love for our children.
 That society cannot see him with the same empathy is perhaps inevitable.
 Peter is the kind of man we quickly cross the street to avoid.
 Now we understand how much he needs to avoid us, as well.

 The film has been cited as a favorite by filmmaker John Waters, who presented it as his annual selection within the 2000 Maryland Film Festival.

 Accolades

 Kerrigan won the award for Best First Feature at the 1993 Chicago International Film Festival.
 At the 1994 Sundance Film Festival, Clean, Shaven was nominated for the Grand Jury Prize.
 In 1995, Lodge Kerrigan won the Independent Spirit Award for Someone to Watch and was also nominated for Best First Feature.

 Home media

 Clean, Shaven was later released on DVD on January 4, 2000.
-On October 17, 2006, the film was re-released in high-definition on DVD by The Criterion Collection.
+On October 17, 2006, the film was re-released on DVD by The Criterion Collection.